mhvwerts/MasonWeaver-finite-diff/README.md

 Inside the module, there is example code that demonstrates how to run ('instantiate') the solver and extract the results.

-## New!

-We now include a notebook with an example comparing the present finite-difference solver to the [Fipy](https://www.ctcms.nist.gov/fipy/) finite-volume solver, demonstrating that both solvers give very similar time-evolution of the concentration profile.
+We also include a Jupyter notebook with an example comparing the present finite-difference solver to the [Fipy](https://www.ctcms.nist.gov/fipy/) finite-volume solver, demonstrating that both solvers give very similar time-evolution of the concentration profile.